Rocket Spanish Review: In-Depth And Detailed (2024 Edition)

 You can then put the content on a mobile listening device or print it out.

-NOTE: Since the release of more recent editions, the ability to download PDF lesson notes has been removed.
-Thankfully, you can still download the audio.
+NOTE: Since the release of more recent editions, the ability to directly download PDF lesson notes has been removed (however, you can just CTRL + P to print, and “Save as PDF”).
+You can still download the audio for each lesson.

 Rocket Spanish teaches Latin American Spanish, not Castillian (European) Spanish